dreamcatcher-tech/network/Inbox/2025-04-24 1936 syncer as a dedicated component.md

 It should:
 - be able to always surface as much data as it has received from the wire.
 - Cache all of the objects that are pulled down in a weak, easily ejected way making use of the browser cache mechanism.
+- be able to lazy load, where it doesn't load items until it needs them, basically paginating with a cursor